Elf Princess Rane

 Oh man, what a way to start off.
 I kinda forgot about Elf Princess Rane in the last Quick Anime Reviews and, perhaps, that was my forgetful mind warning me of it.

 Elf Princess Rane is a typical ADHD anime.
 It’s a nonstop barrage of noise and animations mimicking something that should be vaguely entertaining.
-The story follows hyperactive treasure hunter Go Takarada, a youth who is always off chasing treasures, but who is too incompetent to interpret even the most basic of clues and too excitable to listen to people spelling them out for him.
-When one of his escapades ends in failure, he meets a little Elf called Rane and misinterprets her cry for help as another clue for a completely unrelated treasure.
+The story follows hyperactive treasure hunter Go Takarada, a youth who is always off chasing treasures.
+However, he is too incompetent to interpret even the most basic of clues and too excitable to listen to people spelling them out for him.
+When one of his escapades ends in failure, he meets a little Elf called Rane.
+He then promptly misinterprets her cry for help as a clue for a completely unrelated treasure.

 I thought this OVA might be marketing material for a longer manga, as was the case with Dragon Half, but no… this is a standalone story.
 This all Elf Princess Rane has to show for itself.
 Akitarou Daichi is such a phenomenal director, but I have no clue what in the world motivated him to create this inane abomination of a show.

 4 episodes (30 minutes), 3 episodes (45 minutes)

 Titles with numbers at the start of them are an odd breed and I always suspect them of trying to cheat their way to the top of any alphabetically sorted lists.
 This might not be one of those lists, but I still feel that 3×3 Eyes is one of the top picks of today.